spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 **Left clavicle.
 Above: superior view, below: inferior view.**

 *Zone descriptions*
-1. Sternal end, including the area fo the atachment fo rthe cost-clavicular ligament
+1. Sternal end, including the area of the atachment for the costo-clavicular ligament
-2. Acromial end, including the conoid tubecle and trapezoid line, the attachments for the two components of the coraco-clavicular ligament
+2. Acromial end, including the conoid tubecle and trapezoid line
-3. Diaphysis, including the groove which marks the attachment for M. subclavius
+3. Diaphysis, including the groove that marks the attachment for M. subclavius

 ### Scapula
 ![Scapula](/docs/images/zones/Scapula_left_500.png)